usert5432/vlne/doc/source/manuals/data.rst

 also do not have to be loaded into RAM, before one can work with them.

 On the downside, ``hdf5`` datasets have terrible random access performance.
-In its current implementation `lstm_ee` shuffles dataset indices before separating them into training/validation parts.
+In its current implementation `vlne` shuffles dataset indices before separating them into training/validation parts.
 Loading data with shuffled indices takes forever.